akhanaton/polkadot-k8s-operator/README.md

 * IMAGE_CLIENT: (string)
 Client Image on the Container Registry.

-* IMAGE_METRICS: (string)
-Sidecar Metrics Image on the Container Registry.
-See the [Metrics Support section](#metrics-support).

 * METRICS_PORT: (string)
 Port of the service where it is possible to scrape the metrics from.
+See the [Metrics Support section](#metrics-support).

 * P2P_PORT: (string)
 P2P port of both the service and the client.